-The Department of Education and Training (the Department) has an obligation to support the maintenance of proper standards of performance and conduct for employees of the Department, and to protect and provide for the welfare and safety of students and other employees.
-In this context from time to time persons are considered unsuitable for employment with the Department and may have an employment limitation imposed.
+The Department of Education (the department) has an obligation to support the maintenance of proper standards of performance and conduct for employees of the department, and to protect and provide for the welfare and safety of students and other employees.
+In this context from time-to-time persons are considered unsuitable for employment with the department and may have an employment limitation imposed.

 The process of imposing an employment limitation aims to balance fair and reasonable treatment of former employees and/or job applicants with the department’s fundamental responsibility to protect the welfare and safety of students and other employees and to comply with its legal obligations.